 Wanna save some money?
 Use these simple little changes to see big savings on your electric bill.

 The important thing to remember is: you don’t pay for electricity that you don’t use.
 Even the seemingly little savings add up to big savings in the long run.
-You can use the money you save to do something wild and crazy – like use the monkey sucking air conditioner!
+You can use the money you save to do something wild – like use the monkey sucking air conditioner!

 You may also like – Can $1.80 A Day Save You $40,000?
 Secrets of Frugal Grocery Shoppers Taking Stock of Stocking Up 15 Things Restaurant Owners Don’t Want you to Think About